doctornero2/DSX-Data-Scientist-Coding-Assessment/question_5_API/README.md

 | MODERATE |      3 |
 | SEVERE   |      5 |

-The total risk score is the sum of all applicable AE points.
+The points are summed across all AE records for the subject.

 ### Example